SurafelGetachewT/SurafelGetachewT/README.md

 - 😄 Pronouns: **He/Him**
 - ⚡ Real Love: Investing on myself, Mentoring my juniors, Taking personal development trainings, Watching football.
 - 🥅 My main goal after completing the program is to be able to secure a full-stack developer job position, as well as collaborate and contribute to open source projects, and assist other students in Microverse as a volunteer mentor.
-- ⚡ Fun fact: I will never stop learning
+- ⚡ Fun fact: I will never stop learning.
--->